-✓ CHECK YOUR UNDERSTANDING
+CHECK YOUR UNDERSTANDING

-A cyclist rides 3 km west and then turns around and rides 2 km east. (a) What is her displacement? (b) What distance does she ride? (c) What is the magnitude of her displacement?
+A cyclist rides 3 km west and then turns around and rides 2 km east. (a) What is their displacement? (b) What distance do they ride? (c) What is the magnitude of their displacement?

 Solution

 (a) The rider's displacement is $\Delta x = x_f - x_0 = -1$ km.
 (The displacement is negative because we take east to be positive and west to be negative.)